 Sumonto’s school fee is no longer a problem for his father because his sponsorship pays for it regularly.
 Sumonto’s parents are grateful that the center even provides lunch for their son and takes care of all his medical needs.

 Biswanath was happy for his son, but the bigger changes began to take place as the generosity of Sumonto’s sponsor grew and he provided a monetary family gift.

 In Bangladesh, most families ask that domestic animals are purchased with the family gift money.
-Domestic animals are very useful because selling milk and eggs creates an opportunity for the family to earn extra money.
+Domestic animals are very useful because selling milk or eggs creates an opportunity for the family to earn extra money.

-Biswanath requested the church staff buy them cows with their designated gift money.
+Biswanath requested that the church staff buy them cows with their designated gift money.
 They bought six cows.

 Every day Biswanath sells three liters of fresh milk and earns around $1.30.
 This little income is a great help.
 He quit selling marijuana.
 The center director advised — and rebuked — Biswanath several times about this illegal business.
 Through continuous counseling with the director, Biswanath changed his ways.

 “I never imagined that my son would ever go to school and have an education.
 The church made it possible.
 My son is now receiving a good education, food and other benefits like other capable families in our village.
 The church, along with Compassion, is taking care of my son.
 Not only that, but because of the gift from Sumonto’s sponsor, we now have a way to earn for our family.
 This helped me to get rid of the worst business.”

 Subsequently, the family sold three of their cows and bought a little piece of land where they started a small shop.
 Biswanath’s older brother is running that shop and gives a share to Biswanath.
 With the love and generosity of Sumonto’s sponsor, two families have benefited.

-The shop sells herbal products (leafs, mixtures, oils, fruit skins, tree skins, etc.) and spices.
+The shop sells herbal products (leaves, mixtures, oils, fruit skins, tree skins, etc.) and spices.
 Biswanath’s brother, who was previously unemployed, now earns a little that he can contribute to his family.